Joakim-Andersson/Joakim-Andersson/README.md

 <h3> Work-in-progress </h3>
 </p>
-<h5> Polka Meet app </h5> - together with my mob we created an app aimed at improving people with disabilities social life during pandemics.
+<h4> Polka Meet app </h4> - together with my mob we created an app aimed at improving social life during pandemics for people with disabilities.
   <a href="https://github.com/hagenek/polka-backend">Backend</a> - React, Axios, Socket.io
   <a href="https://github.com/hagenek/polka-frontend">Frontend</a> - NodeJS, ExpressJS, JWT authentication, Socket.io, MongoDB with Mongoose </p>
 </p>

 Seasoal producce site - A site that shows which produce is in season for your area.
 A one day hackaton project which I intend to develop further.